nvi-inc/fs-vgos/fs-vgos.md

 cd bin
 python vgos-msg-gui.py
 ```

+>EH: Different hosts at different sites of course (oper@ is redundant),
+but at KPGO I fixed this so .fvwm2rc short-cut Control-Shift-G starts
+it, all the sites should get that.
+Jason will eventually move
+vgos-msg-gui.py to the FS machines so we can have better
+functionality.
+Maybe the placement of the window should be controlled
+locally by .Xresources.

 At this point a GUI window should pop up.
 Enter the session name,
 station code (lower case) and select the type of message from the drop